-Dar Al-Arkan's principal activity is currently the development and sale of land and residential and commercial property.
-Due to the nature of this activity, much of the development activity is speculative in nature.
-Accordingly, the consolidated statement of financial position as of 31 March 2022 reflects current assets that are not covered by forward sale contracts.
+Dar Al-Arkan's principal activity is currently the development and sale of land, residential and commercial property.
+Due to the nature of this activity, much of the development is speculative in nature.
+Accordingly, the interim condensed consolidated statement of financial position as of 31 March 2025 reflects assets that are not covered by forward sales contracts.

-Dar Al-Arkan assesses the net realisable value of its development properties at each reporting date.
-This assessment is based on a profit per project basis and compares the carrying and estimated future costs with the expected selling price per unit based on historical activities and available comparables in the surrounding location.
-As a result of this process, there have been no instances where the estimated net realisable value of the site/unit was less than its current carrying value within the consolidated statement of financial position.
-A change of these estimates in the future could have an impact on the valuation of the development properties.
+The development properties are stated at the lower of cost and net realisable value.
+Dar Al-Arkan assesses the net realisable value of its development properties at each reporting date, through an internal tolerance check, which includes an assessment of profit per project basis and compares the carrying and estimated future costs to complete with the expected selling price per unit based on historical activities and available comparables in the surrounding location.